carpentries-incubator/fair-data-management-agriculture/episodes/organising-data-for-ltes.Rmd

 :::::: solution

 ### Problems with the Broadbalk dataset

-1. Plot names would be converted to dates in Excel
+1. Plot names would be converted to dates in Excel.
-2. Treatments, FYM treatments are encoded using colour, and they key is not obvious
+2. Treatments, FYM treatments are encoded using colour, and they key is not obvious.
-3. Yield does not provide units
+3. Yield does not provide units.
-4. Some yield values are coloured red, but not clear why
+4. Some yield values are coloured red, but not clear why.
+5. Data is split into multiple tables which would be difficult to combine and use.

 ### Problems with the Sidada dataset

-1. Multi-row column headings
+1. Multi-row column headings.
-2. Matrix style layout
+2. Matrix style layout using variables (year and season) as column headings.
-3. Not even sure what the data is for
+3. Just a table, no metadata to describe the dataset so not even sure what the data is.
-4. No metadata

 ### Problems with the Chitedze dataset

-1. Pretty layout – try saving as CSV, mix of data and metadata on one sheet
+1. Pretty layout – try saving as CSV, mix of data and metadata on one sheet.
-2. Headings span multiple columns
+2. Headings span multiple columns.
+3. Multiple tables in the same worksheet.
-3. Use of undefined codes
+4. Use of undefined codes.
-4. Missing data flagged with -9999
+5. Missing data flagged with -9999.

 ### Problems with the Embu dataset

+1. Data is split across multiple worksheet tabs
-1. Inconsistent use of treatment names – first 3 years have a space between OM and N, OM and N rates are blank when not applied, but after are 0.
-Yield has missing values which are flagged * years 1-3 and N/A years 4-10
+2. Inconsistent data: First 3 years have a space between OM and N, but not in subsequent years
+3. Inconsistent data: First 3 years OM and N rates are blank when not applied, but after are 0.
+4. Inconsistent data: Yield has missing values which are flagged * years 1-3 and N/A years 4-10
+5. Inconsistent data: OM types are inconsistently named `C. calothyrsus cuttings`, `Calliandra cuttings`, and `Calliandra cuttings`
-2. Yield combines units and value, should be separate
+6. Inconsistent data: Yield combines units and value, should be separate
-3. Yield has different units – bushels/acre and t/ha
+7. Inconsistent data: Yield has different units – bushels/acre and t/ha

 ### Can these datasets easily be combined and reused

 - No, these datasets cannot easily be combined.

 ::::::